engleonardorodrigues/RISC-V-Labs-Template/README.md

 ## Usage

-First need to install some packages in Linux terminal:
+First, we need install some packages in Linux terminal:

     sudo apt update